pvormste/yetenv/README.md

     LoadInto(&c)
 ```

-You see you can do very complicated things with it - I personally would recommend to keep it simple :-).
+As you can see: you can do very complicated things with it - I personally would recommend to keep it simple :-).